kjxlau/stomata/README.md

 ## 3. Convert segmented binary mask into YOLO format and initiate YOLOv12 model training
 Run python [train_yolo_model.py](https://github.com/kjxlau/stomata/blob/main/train_yolo_model.py)
 <br> Specify the number of epochs for training and augmentation techniques to use. </br>
+We can try 300 epochs for this stomata project.
 Augmentation includes scaling, flipping left-right, flipping up-down and rotating at various angles for training.
 <br> https://rumn.medium.com/yolo-data-augmentation-explained-turbocharge-your-object-detection-model-94c33278303a </br>
 Arrange your image and annotation files as follows: